 Spice up your weekend at Spice Route

-The winelands is the best kept gem in Cape Town with stunning vineyards and exquisite eateries but there’s a destination with a force to be reckon with and that place is known as the Spice Route.
+The Winelands is the best-kept gem in Cape Town with stunning vineyards and exquisite eateries but there’s a destination with a force to be reckoned with and that place is known as the Spice Route.

 If you hear great reviews of any place, one certainly gets curious and with Paarl only being 20 minutes away from where I reside, it’s a no brainer to spend a sunny Sunday amongst the vines.